zuozhenggh/learning-library/data-management-library/odi/odi_basic/odi12c-mappings-1/odi12c-mappings-1.md

 ## Introduction

-This chapter describes how to work with mappings in Oracle Data Integrator.
 The demonstration environment includes several example mappings.
-In this chapter you will learn how to create the following mappings:
+In this excercise you will learn how to create mappings in Oracle Data Integrator

+Estimated Lab time: 60 minutes

+### Objective

+Working with mappings in Oracle Data Integrator.

+Create the following mappings:

   * Load TRG\_CUSTOMER: This mapping loads the data from the SRC\_CUSTOMER table in the *Orders Application* model into the TRG\_ CUSTOMER target table in the *Sales Administration* model.
   * Load TRG\_SALES: This mapping loads the data from the SRC\_ ORDERS table and from the SRC\_ORDER\_LINES table in the *Orders Application* model into the TRG\_SALES target table in the *Sales Administration* model. (details in Lab *ODI12c: Working with Mappings - 2*)

+### Prerequisites
+An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

-## **Step 1:**  Load TRG\_CUSTOMER Mapping Example
+## **STEP 1:**  Load TRG\_CUSTOMER Mapping Example

 1. Purpose and Integration Requirements
 The purpose of the Load TRG\_CUSTOMER mapping is to load the data from the SRC\_ CUSTOMER table in the *Orders Application* model into the TRG\_CUSTOMER target table in the *Sales Administration* model.